hortonworks-spark/shc/README.md

 # Apache Spark - Apache HBase Connector

 The [Apache Spark](https://spark.apache.org/) - [Apache HBase](https://hbase.apache.org/) Connector is a library to support Spark accessing HBase table as external data source or sink.
-With it, user can operate HBase with Spark-SQL on data frame level.
+With it, user can operate HBase with Spark-SQL on data frame,DataSet level.

-With the data frame support, the lib leverages all the optimization techniques in catalyst, and achieves data locality, partition pruning, predicate pushdown, Scanning and BulkGet, etc.
+With the data frame and DataSet support, the lib leverages all the optimization techniques in catalyst, and achieves data locality, partition pruning, predicate pushdown, Scanning and BulkGet, etc.

 _**Note**: Master branch matches Spark 2.1.x. com.hortonworks:shc-core:1.1.0-2.1-s_2.11 and com.hortonworks:shc-examples:1.1.0-2.1-s_2.11 have not been uploaded to Hortonworks public repo, but will be there soon_.